SuperOfficeDocs/superoffice-docs/docs/en/email/superoffice-for-outlook/learn/add-contact-to-superoffice.md

 1. Open the **People** tab.

-1. Selectg **Click to add new contact** for the contact you would like to add.
+1. Select **Click to add new contact** for the contact you would like to add.

 1. Choose whether to: